 If a change in control event occurs, Wells Fargo may be designated by the trust document as the sole authority to manage the trust's assets.
 Depending on the trust design, the new acquiring company can be prohibited from:

 - Making any trust amendments without participant approval

 Duties of the trustee

 Wells Fargo, as the appointed trustee, may perform many enhanced duties after a change in control event occurs, including, but not limited to:

 - Working with the new company on funding requirements

 - Implementing an investment strategy for the trust portfolio

-- Monitoring the trust's investment performance to ensure the assets are available to meet benefit payments
+- Monitoring the trust's investment performance to predict whether sufficient assets will be available to meet benefit payments

 - Determining participant benefit payments in the event of a dispute between an employee and the new company